pvcordeiro/ft_printf/README.md

 **`int	pv_putstr(char *s);`**

 Prints a string, handling NULL strings and empty strings by printing (null) or an empty string.

 And yes, I made it recursive because why not.

+**`int	pv_putchar(char c);`**

+Writes a single character to the standard output.

 ---